Human Papillomavirus (HPV)

 Two vaccines have been approved for use by men and women ages 9 to 26.
 The vaccine is given as a series of three injections over 6 months.
 They work best in people who have not yet been sexually active.
 They have not been tested in or approved for people already infected with HPV.
 For more information on HPV vaccination, see www.immunize.org/vis/hpv.pdf.
 In 2011, the US Centers for Disease Control recommended that all boys be vaccinated against HPV at the age of 11 years.

 There is no direct treatment for HPV infection.
-Some people "clear" an HPV infection (are "cured").
-They can later be infected with HPV again.
+Some people "clear" an HPV infection (are "cured") on their own.
+They can be infected with HPV again.
 Dysplasias and warts can be removed.
 There are several ways to do this:

 Other, less common treatments for warts include the drugs 5-FU (5-fluorouracil) and Interferon-alpha.
 A new drug, imiquimod (Aldara), has been approved for treatment of genital warts.
 Cidofovir (Vistide), originally developed to fight cytomegalovirus (CMV), might also help fight HPV.